 Expand your knowledge and build upon your academic foundation in the criminal justice system with the Master of Arts in Criminal Justice in the College of Liberal Arts at Temple University.

 Temple’s Criminal Justice MA is ideal for students who already work in the criminal justice field, for those who seek to sharpen critical skills in a criminal justice-related field and for those who seek an entry point for a competitive job in the area of criminal justice.
-Students entering the program with experience in a variety of criminal justice areas, including counseling, political science, psychology, social work and more.
+Students entering the program have experience in a variety of areas related to criminal justice, including

 Other students pursue their master’s degree with an interest in continuing their education and research in a doctoral program.
-Temple’s Department of Criminal Justice ranks among the highest in the university in faculty and student involvement in local and national research activities.
+Department of Criminal Justice students and faculty are highly involved in local and national research activities.
 Learn more about the Department of Criminal Justice faculty.